brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/search-seizure-issues.md

 ---
 layout: PageLayout
-metaTitle: Phoenix Child Pornography Attorney
+metaTitle: Phoenix Search & Seizure Attorney
 metaDescription: >-
   The actions of police officers and investigators can affect the outcome of a trial, contact our experienced Phoenix search & seizure attorneys today.